 The Department of Anthropology celebrated its 35th anniversary in October 2010.
 In 1963, the Sociology Department hired one full-time faculty member to teach in the anthropology discipline.
-The department now consists of 12 faculty, office staff, adjunct instructors, 53 graduate students, 155 majors and nearly 60 minors.
+The department now consists of 14 faculty, office staff, adjunct instructors, about 50 graduate students, 200 majors and nearly 60 minors.
 It wasn’t until 1975 that Anthropology was poised to achieve departmental standing and become independent from the Sociology Department.

 Retired faculty member, Dr. Russ Coberly, wrote in his book, Recollections of Early Anthropology at CSU, “Anthropology benefited from the growth of American universities in the decades following World War II.
 If all fields gained from the rising tide, the gain for anthropology was disproportionate.
 The major surge in higher education was a necessary condition for anthropology to acquire a foothold at hundreds of universities and colleges where it was previously unknown.
 Without the surge, those schools would have continued to employ economists and political scientists, but few would have gambled on the novelty presented by anthropology, which would have remained tethered to a handful of institutions.